-The care and comfort of our clients and their dogs is paramount.
+The care and comfort of my clients and their dogs is paramount.

-This is why we are transparent in our approach and services.
+This is why I are transparent in our approach and services.

 It doesn’t matter if the visit is your dog’s first or fiftieth visit with us, we will always assess him or her before ANY treatment.
 This lets us know whether the intended treatment is appropriate, if there are any “red flags” that may change our approach or in some cases defer the massage until other problems are resolved.